atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 - Wearing height insoles
 - Wearing makeup to conceal blemishes and enhance certain features
-- Dying your hair and wearing colored contacts
+- Dyeing your hair and wearing colored contacts
 - Excessive dieting and weight loss
 - Performing daily exercises to reshape the face, such as **mewing** (keeping your tongue at the roof of your mouth) and **facepulling/thumbpulling** (using a tool or your fingers to tug parts of the face)
 - **Bonesmashing**: supposedly, a bone will grow back stronger and larger after experiencing repeated microfractures.
 Additionally, strategically-located inflammation may enhance facial features.
 Thus, this strategy consists of punching yourself in the face, sometimes with a hammer or an equivalently heavy object, for hours each day.